 Latest funding results of the Alzheimer Society Research Program

 Each year, the Alzheimer Society Research Program funds dementia researchers across Canada, with a common goal of changing the future of Alzheimer’s disease and other dementias.
-In 2024, we awarded over $5 million to 40 researchers nationally.
+In 2025, we awarded over $5.1 million to 37 researchers nationally.

-Group of young researchers
+Group of young researchers in a lab

 The Alzheimer Society Research Program funds dementia research in Canada, through four award categories: Doctoral Award, Postdoctoral Award, New Investigator Grant and Proof of Concept Grant.
 The types of research we fund fall in to eight priority areas, listed below.